 Orcas Island, Washington

 The horseshoe-shaped Orcas Island may only be 57 square miles, but “the Emerald Isle” or “the Gem of the San Juan Islands” as locals call it has something to offer—from sea to mountain—for you and your entire family.

 If you want to keep to the beach, Orcas Island has 77 miles of shoreline worth exploring on your own.
 Bring the kids along and join the environmental projects of the Orcas Island Youth Conservation Corps or the Indian Island Health Observatory’s efforts to survey marine life of Indian Island and Fishing Bay (check with local businesses or the observatory’s online calendar for the research schedule).
-You could also board a boat for whale watching tours courtesy of operators in Eastsound or Deer Harbor or join a kayak tour to find crabs, limpets, sea stars, barnacles, anemones and other marine invertebrates.
+You could also board a boat for whale watching-tours courtesy of operators in Eastsound or Deer Harbor or join a kayak excursion to find crabs, limpets, sea stars, barnacles, anemones and other marine invertebrates.

-When you tire of the sea, hike, bike (bicycles can be rented from Wildlife Cycles at N. Beach Road) or drive up to Mount Constitution—the highest point in the San Juan Islands at 2,409 feet—and marvel at the views from the top: the Salish Sea dotted with forest-covered islands hugged by fog.
-You can also go horseback riding through Moran State Park's 5,252 acres, which includes Cascade Lake, Mountain Lake and 3 other freshwater lakes, or hike Turtleback Mountain and Obstruction Pass State Park while watching out for bald eagles, rabbits, wild deer, fox and more.
+When you tire of the sea, hike, bike (bicycles can be rented from Wildlife Cycles at North Beach Road) or drive up to Mount Constitution—the highest point in the San Juan Islands at 2,409 feet—and marvel at the views from the peak: the Salish Sea dotted with forest-covered islands hugged by fog.
+You can also go horseback riding through Moran State Park’s 5,252 acres, which includes Cascade Lake, Mountain Lake and three other freshwater lakes, or hike Turtleback Mountain and Obstruction Pass State Park while watching out for bald eagles, rabbits, wild deer, foxes and more.

 For those looking for more family-friendly activities and sites to visit, check out Orcas W.I.L.D.
 (Orcas Wildlife Institute for Learning and Discovery) and Orcas Island Historical Museum to learn about the island’s diverse ecosystem and history at two different sites on the island.